Timelike electromagnetic form factors of hyperons at large $q^2$: Summary and conclusions

 In general, we obtain a good agreement with the effective form factor $|G|$ data above $q^2=15$ GeV$^2$.
 As for the function $R= |G_E/G_M|$, our calculations are expected to be accurate only for larger values of $q^2$, when the real part of the form factors dominates.
 The comparison of our calculations for the real part of $G_E/G_M$ with the data for $\Lambda$ and $\Sigma^+$ suggests that our predictions may be tested in experiments above $q^2= 20$ GeV$^2$.
 New accurate data from BESIII, Belle or PANDA for $|G|$, $|G_E/G_M|$ and $\Delta \Phi$ may be used in the near future to test our predictions.

 The formalism developed for the SU(3) quark flavor sector can be extended in the near future to charmed baryons, including $\Lambda_c^+$.

-\acknowledgments G.R.~and M.K.C.~were supported the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (Grant No.~NRF–2021R1A6-A1A03043957).
+\acknowledgments G.R.~and M.-K.C.~were supported by the National Research Foundation of Korea (Grant No.~RS-2021-NR060129).
 M.T.P~was supported by the Portuguese Science Foundation FCT under project CERN/FIS-PAR/0023/2021, and FCT computing project 2021.09667.
 K.T.~was supported by CNPq, Brazil, Processes No.~304199/2022-2, FAPESP Process No.~2023/07313-6, and by Instituto Nacional de Ci\^{e}ncia e Tecnologia -- Nuclear Physics and Applications (INCT-FNA), Brazil, Process No.~464898/2014-5.